jparra5/dra_upload_results/README.md

-# Sauce Labs with DRA
-### Modified Sauce Labs extension with DRA support for demo purposes.
-Contains extra functionality for DRA to demo submitting the Sauce job data to their analytics engine.
+# Upload Results to DevOps Analytics
+Extension for IDS that allows users to upload results to DevOps Analytics.